Thank You!

 If open to public participation, fundraisers which follow these guidelines will be added to the CCHS online event calendar.
 However, promoting eligible third-party fundraisers through any other official CCHS platforms is at the discretion of our staff.

 Humane Education experiences are central to our mission, and we do not request donations or fees when scheduling.
-However, to support the time, materials, and animal care that makes offsite visits possible, we reserve other public animal appearances for fundraising events pledging to raise and/or donate at least $500.
+However, for pets at the shelter, public events are very different from private educational groups.
+To support the additional time, materials, and animal care that makes offsite visits possible, we reserve public animal appearances for fundraising events that commit to raising and/or donating at least $500.

 Thinking about an Adoption Drive?